HHSIDEAlab/cms_codebook_demo/converter/README.md

 The resulting files should be uploaded to github to a codebook repository.

 This should be available as browseable files via github pages.

+Click on [This link](./content/codes/index.html) to see a list of codes from the CMS Fee For Service Codebook (Version k)